clairefro/learn-rw/README.md

 **Do not make direct PRs for translation to this repo.** All translation should be done through the Gitlocalize dashboard, which will generate PRs and notify when content has gone stale.

+### Adding a new (English) page

+1. Add page to appropriate subfolder in `content/en`
+2. Add page to desired location in Sidebar component

 ### Adding a new language

 1. Add gitlocalize workflow for that language, mapping source (English) content to directories prefixed with that language's code